 Police Pistol Combat Competition

-Open to all law enforcement officers, reserves, their affiliates, and military police per rule 2.5.
+Open to all law enforcement officers, reserves, their affiliates, and military police per rule 2.5, civilians my also fire but in their own class and their own relay.
 There will be no team matches.
 Identification to support law enforcement status must be available and shown on demand of match officials.
-Civilians my fire but in their own class and their own relay.

-An across the board entry fee will be charged each competitor of$ 20.00 for the first PPC (Revolver or Semi Auto).
-There is a$ 15.00 fee for the second PPC (Semi-Auto) fired.
+An across the board entry fee will be charged each competitor of $15.00 for the first PPC (Police Pistol Competition Revolver or Semi Auto) and a$ 15.00 fee for the second PPC (Semi-Auto) fired.

 The order of events: